 Hannah Pierce is devoted to fabricating surreal, poetically expressed depictions of narratives, street scenes, and cityscapes.
 By juxtaposing various metaphors and visual dialogues, she expresses fears of industrialization, economic collapse, and societal dispositions.
 When rendering architecture, Pierce bends, twists, and warps the perspectives to represent every individual’s warped perception of reality.
 The seemingly thin, fragile cutouts and facades of painted figures heavily contrast with the fully sculpted, durable urban structures.
 The fragility of the painted figures is meant to convey the feeling of temporariness, causing the viewer to question their own impermanence.

-For the past few years, Pierce has been hand-building all her pieces with a red clay body, painting the work with underglaze, and sometimes adding dashes of glaze and acrylic paint.
-She always makes sure to incorporate the rusty orange color of the clay body in every piece, combining natural colors with vibrant ones.
+For the past few years, Pierce has been hand-building all her pieces with a red clay body, painting with underglaze, and sometimes adding dashes of glaze and acrylic paint.
+She always makes sure to incorporate the rusty orange color of the clay body in every sculpture, combining natural colors with vibrant ones.
 Having a background in illustration, painting, and printmaking has allowed Pierce to incorporate experimental surfaces and an abundance of loaded imagery.
-Recently, she has been combing an array of mixed media in my ceramic work, including paper cut outs, fabric and found objects.
+Recently, she has been combing an array of mixed media in my ceramic work, including paper cut outs, fabric, and found objects.

 View images from Pierce's 2018 BoxHeart Exhibition, Ephemeral.